Success Stories

 The Strategic Partnerships Initiative (SPI) Success Stories

-Partnerships adding Strength to Indigenous Businesses
+Partnerships Adding Strength to Indigenous Businesses

 Mentorships offered by Indigenous Services Canada’s Strategic Partnership Initiative (SPI) support Indigenous entrepreneurs and foster enduring partnerships.